The origins

 During the Hundred Years’ War

 In the 13th and 14th centuries, the lords of Murol enjoyed an important position in Auvergne but they did not escape the crisis that shook France: the Hundred Years’ War and the epidemics in particular.
-The castle of Murol was never taken by the English, but the ravages of the plague caused the abandonment of many surrounding villages.
+The castle of Murol was never taken by the English, but the ravages effects of the plague caused the desertion of many surrounding villages.

 The intervention of Guillaume de Murol